rajeshvkothari/oom/Int_Honolulu.md

   ```sh
   ournalctl -xe
   ```
-  Also, check the registries.yaml whether it contains the validate YAML format or not. if not then validate that content and run the below command:
+  Also, check the registries.yaml whether it contains the validated YAML format or not. if not then validate that content and run the below command:
   ```sh
   sudo systemctl restart k3s
   ```